malberyz7/ai-code-review-bot/README.md

 The backend provides a REST API endpoint `/review_code` that:

 1. Accepts code snippets via POST request
-2. Sends the code to OpenAI's GPT-4 model with a carefully crafted prompt
+2. Sends the code to Google Gemini API with a carefully crafted prompt
 3. Parses the AI response to extract:
    - Summary of the code
    - List of issues (bugs, security, performance, quality)